-The question I get asked the most about my hikes is "how do you know where to go?".
-As I tend to hike in mountainous terrain without trees, navigating has usually been quite easy, as I can see where I am going an it is difficult to miss a mountain ridge.
+The question I get asked the most about my hikes is, "how do you know where to go?".
+As I tend to hike in mountainous terrain without trees, navigating has usually been relatively easy, as I can see where I am going, and it is difficult to miss a mountain ridge.
 Nonetheless, there are serious risks involved with getting lost.

-I typically carry two copies of a waterproof map (which I often laminate to further improve their durability) one on my body and a spare one in my backpack.
-I also carry a compass with declination correction, a GPS, and photos of large scale maps on my camera.
+I typically carry two copies of a waterproof map (which I often laminate to improve their durability), one on my body, and a spare one in my backpack.
+I also carry a compass with declination correction, a GPS, and photos of large-scale maps on my camera.
 Several navigation apps also work without cell phone coverage.
-I strongly encourage every hiker to not solely rely on electronic maps, as GPS and other electronic devices will stop working in cold weather, can get damaged, blocked by trees or mountains, or their batteries accidentally drained.
-Make sure you know how to use a compass and consider learning some basic nature signs to help you navigate.
-Keep in mind that navigating in dense forests will be substantially more difficult and overhead trees, rain, mountains, and snow might disturb the GPS signal and reduce battery life.
+I strongly encourage every hiker not to rely solely on electronic maps, as GPS and other electronic devices will stop working in cold weather, can get damaged, blocked by trees or mountains, or their batteries accidentally drained.
+Make sure you know how to use a compass, and consider learning some basic nature signs to help you navigate.
+Keep in mind that navigating in dense forests will be substantially more difficult, and overhead trees, rain, mountains, and snow might disturb the GPS signal and reduce battery life.

 After not hiking for several months, it usually takes me 1-2 days to become fully accustomed to how a specific map relates to the landscape around me.
-I therefore advice planning a relatively easy route for the beginning of your trip.
+I therefore advise planning a relatively easy route for the beginning of your trip.
 When hiking in arctic areas be aware that many rivers, lakes, and glaciers might have significantly shifted since the map was made.

 Water, Food, Electricity, Fuel